 - 3 How to Change Your MAC Address

 What is MAC Address?

-The word MAC is shorter version of “Media Access Control”.
+The word MAC is a shorter version of “Media Access Control”.
 The MAC address is also usually denoted as the hardware address or a physical address as they resemble a hardware connector.
 Every network interface on a computer or a laptop contains a distinctive MAC address.
-These addresses are individually allocated in the unit; however you can also alter or take-off the MAC addresses in software.
-So, it is good to learn how to change MAC address.
+These addresses are individually allocated in the unit; however, you can also alter or take-off the MAC addresses in software.
+So, it is good to learn how to change the MAC address.

 What is the Use of MAC Address?

 Besides an IP address, each single hardware unit of the local network has assigned a unique MAC address.
 But you must be wondering that for what purpose these addresses are made.
 So, following are the various uses of the MAC address that will make your point clearer:

 Fixed IP Assignment